 Spinach Roti and Za'atar Labneh.
 I have met a lot of lovely people on social media.
 Many of them are really talented cooks and bakers, specializing in foods I am not very familiar with.
 Archana from @foodyfables is one of those.
 Her feed is awesome and food inspiring.
-If she had a website, I would link this to her, but she doesn’t.
+If she had a website, I would link this to her, but she doesn't.
 So, if you have Instagram, check her out.
 She posted about a spinach roti and I was so intrigued, I had to give it a try.
 It is a super easy flatbread that is common in Indian cooking.
-That is where the idea for this Spinach Roti with Labneh Za’atar came from.
-If you haven’t heard of Za’atar, don’t worry.
-It is just a middle eastern spice mix.
-I love the mix and can’t get enough.
-You can always make it, but I just bought mine.
-It is generally easy to find.
+That is where the idea for this Spinach Roti with Labneh Za'atar came from.

 Because the labneh takes some time to make, I will start with that.
 Use a whole or partial fat plain yogurt.
 I grabbed a Greek yogurt for this, but it is not my preference.
 I actually like regular yogurt instead.
 The Greek yogurt makes the labneh so thick and not as creamy as I like.
 But...it is what I had, so I used it.

 Add the salt and mix.
 This will help separate out the whey.